arangodb/docs/3.8/graphs-custom-pregel.md

 ["seq", expr ...]
 ```

 `seq` evaluates `expr` in order.
-The result values it the result value of the
+The result value is the result value of the
 last expression.
 An empty `seq` evaluates to `none`.

 ```js